marnovandermaas/opentitan/hw/ip/clkmgr/README.md

----
-title: "Clock Manager HWIP Technical Specification"
+# Clock Manager HWIP Technical Specification
----

-# Overview
+## Overview

 This document specifies the functionality of the OpenTitan clock manager.